philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 # Conclusion

 If you are working on optimization problems, it is worth trying JuMP.
 The community is defining the future of operations research projects.
-Gurobi is a benchmark optimization tool, but the company's core competency is optimization, not Python libraries.
+Gurobi is a benchmark optimization tool, but the company's core competency is optimization, not Python interfaces.
 JuMP brings coherence to operations research by providing a versatile way of expressing problems that is compatible with a variety of solvers.

 # Looking Forward